fathony/employee-webapps/README.md

 ## Installation

 - run `npm install`
-- setup environment.ts and environment.prod.ts in folder `src/environments`

 ## Running the app

 - run `npm run start`

+## Build Production

+- run `npm run build`.
+The build artifacts will be stored in the `dist/` directory.